2023 Reading List

 by Jodi Taylor

 My thoughts: This is the third in the Chronicles of St. Mary's series which follows a set of tea-soaked historians through time as they seek to document important events in history.
-They're an easy read (I read this in one sitting on New Year's Day), hilarious, educational and truly enjoyable - but I did feel that this one was the darkest of the lot so far to get through with its vivid descriptions of the Battle of Troy and I despised the ending.
-Feels like we're stuck in limbo, which I hope the next books unravel.
+They're an easy read (I read this in one sitting on New Year's Day), hilarious, educational and truly enjoyable - but I did feel that this one was the darkest of the lot so far to get through with its vivid descriptions of the Battle of Troy and I despised the ending only because I feel totally stuck in limbo and MUST read the next book... immediately!

-Location: mostly at St Mary's Institute of Historical Research near Rushford, UK, along with locations across the globe at various points in history
+Location: mostly at St Mary's Institute of Historical Research near Rushford, England, along with locations across the globe at various points in history

 Found: sent to me to borrow from my mother in September 2021